 In terms of engagement with the Diplomatic Corps more broadly, recent ministerial practice (which you are not obliged to continue) has been to accept introductory and farewell calls with both resident and non-resident (e.g. Canberra-based) Heads of Mission.
-This involves a time commitment of somewhere between 12-20 calls per year, arranged through the Ministry. s6(a) The Ministry will provide you with advice and recommendations on a case-by-case basis.
+This involves a time commitment of somewhere between 12-20 calls per year, arranged through the Ministry.
+Generally, calls regarding specific issues by resident Heads of Mission have been accepted if the diary permits, though calls of this kind by non-resident Heads of Mission have been less likely to be accepted.
+The Ministry will provide you with advice and recommendations on a case-by-case basis.